Rea third as Bautista claims Estoril thriller

 However the decisive move came out of the final corner, where Bautista closed and out-dragged the Yamaha to the chequered flag to win by 0.1 seconds.

-Rea was 4.8 seconds back, while Locatelli was fourth ahead of the Honda duo of Iker Lecuona and Xavi Vierge.
+Rea was 4.8 seconds back, while Locatelli was fourth ahead of Honda duo Iker Lecuona and Xavi Vierge.
 English riders Alex Lowes, on a Kawasaki, and the BMW of Scott Redding were seventh and eighth.

 The Superpole sprint race takes place on Sunday morning before the second 21-lap feature race later that afternoon.